nrfconnect/sdk-nrf/samples/bluetooth/central_usb_nus/README.rst

 This sample uses the board's USB connection for exchanging data with the NUS Client.

 Debug messages are displayed on the UART console.
 Most DKs have the UART console connected to the JLink CDC port.
-For boards that don't have the JLink such as the nRF52840 Dongle, you can connect directly to the UART pins to view the debug messages.
+The Dongle doesn't have a JLink, so the debug messages are disabled in the configuration.

 FEM support
 ***********